Cloth That Holds

 RECOLLECTION.

-COLOMBO, 2024.
+COLOMBO, 2022.

 "Take Me Home" YAKADA.

-Redress design awards, 2023
+Redress design awards, 2022

-Record Before the Pattern
+Record before the pattern

-The indigo in our current collection was fermented in Sri Lanka using a centuries-old method.
+The indigo in our current collection is fermented in Sri Lanka using a centuries-old method.
 The copper dye in the S.O.S series mirrors the chemistry of corroding seawater.
 Every scent is drawn from a real place.
 If something is in the work, there is a reason.

 COMMISSIONS · COLLABORATIONS · CLOTH